Radiator Covers Buying & Fitting Guide

 What are radiator covers?

-Do radiator covers block heat?
+Do radiator covers block heat and reduce energy efficiency?

 - 5cm in width